Cig Harvey

 Cig Harvey (born 1973) is a British fine art photographer known for her surreal images of nature and family.
 Her work has been compared to René Magritte and has been described as revealing "the mysticism in the mundane."
 Harvey's work has been exhibited internationally and is included in the collections of The Museum of Fine Arts, Houston and Farnsworth Art Museum.

 Harvey lives and works in Rockport, Maine.

 Early life

 Cig Harvey grew up in the county of Devon in South West England.
 She became interested in photography at early age because of the photo portfolios that The Independent published in their Sunday editions.
 At age thirteen, Harvey began working in a darkroom, which furthered her interest in photography.
-She received her MFA from Rockport College and in 2005 was selected as one of Photo District News's 30 emerging photographers to watch.
+She received her MFA from Maine Media College and in 2005 was selected as one of Photo District News's 30 emerging photographers to watch.